pentahead/pentahead.github.io/README.md

 Big thanks to Binar Academy for giving us this opportunity to learn and grow as a developer.

-We also want to thank our mentor kak Fahmi and kak Mughie for his guidance and support throughout this project.
+We also want to thank our mentor kak Fahmi and kak Mughie for their guidance and support throughout this project.